usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 #### The OSCAL profile layer contains one model.

 The **[profile model](profile-layer/profile/)**.
+A profile enables controls to be selected and tailored to express a baseline of controls.
+A control used in the implementation, assessment, and assessment results layers must first be imported by a profile.
+After importing a control, a profile may be used to tailor the control.
+This includes additions, changes, and removal of statements, parameters, control objective, and assessment actions.

-A control used in any other OSCAL moderl must first be defined in this model.
-An organization could have a single profile that references controls from several catalogs.
-OSCAL profiles can also reference other OSCAL profiles, enabling the creation of a new baseline by customizing an existing baseline.
+OSCAL profiles can import controls from catalogs or other OSCAL profiles, enabling the creation of a new baseline by customizing an existing baseline.
+This approach provides full transparency and traceability of control tailoring from a baseline back to the original catalog's control definition.
+Every control imported by a profile must originate within a catalog.

 Organizations already perform such selections manually.
 OSCAL profiles enable automation of control selection and tailoring while providing tracablity.

 ### Implementation Layer